Chart Color Schemes

 Maudsland lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, Maudsland's population is estimated at around 8,784 people.
-This reflects an increase of 711 individuals since the 2021 Census, which reported a population of 8,073 people.
-The change was inferred from AreaSearch's estimation of the resident population at 8,752 following examination of the latest ERP data release by ABS in June 2024 and an additional 63 validated new addresses since the Census date.
-This level of population results in a density ratio of 603 persons per square kilometer.
-Over the past decade, Maudsland has demonstrated resilient growth patterns with a compound annual growth rate of 2.6%, outpacing the SA4 region.
+The population of the Maudsland statistical area (Lv2) is estimated at around 8,622 as of Nov 2025.
+This reflects an increase of 549 people from the 2021 Census figure of 8,073.
+The change was inferred from AreaSearch's estimate of the resident population at 8,599 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 63 validated new addresses since the Census date.
+This results in a density ratio of 592 persons per square kilometer.
+Over the past decade, Maudsland has shown resilient growth patterns with a compound annual growth rate of 2.6%, outpacing its SA4 region.
 Natural growth contributed approximately 43.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Anticipating future population dynamics, an above median population growth of Australia's regional areas is projected.
-The suburb is expected to expand by 1,785 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 19.6% in total over the 17 years.
+These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort.
+Future population dynamics anticipate above median growth for Australia's regional areas, with the Maudsland (SA2) expected to expand by 1,753 persons to 2041, reflecting a gain of 21.4% in total over the 17 years.

 Frequently Asked Questions - Population